AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

     <br>
   </p>

+  * If prompted for login, select your **Sign in with alternative identity provider**.

   * You’ll see a passcode page — copy the temporary authentication code generated in the **Passcode** field.  <p align="center">
       <img src="images/btp-subaccount-open-BAS-dev-UI-command-cf-temp-code.png" alt="" width="900"/>
       <br>